golemfactory/golem-unlimited/gu-provider/README.md

 cargo build
 ```
 ### on MacOS
-ssl is needed in order to communicate with docker
 ```
-cargo build --features async_docker/ssl
+cargo run --features "async_docker/ssl gu-hardware/clinfo"
 ```
+* ssl is needed in order to communicate with docker
+* clinfo is needed for proper GPU detection

 ## Command line options